Brownsville, Brooklyn: Demographics

+Jewish community

+In the 2020s, the Jewish population in the neighborhood has increased, with a growing number of young Chabad Hasidic Jewish families moving from Crown Heights to purchase relatively affordable houses for their growing families.
+Property values in Crown Heights have risen significantly as result of ongoing gentrification, with median prices for homes in Brownsville at half that in Crown Heights.
+Brownsville Anash was opened to cater to the growing orthodox Jewish population with religious services, social services, activities, and events to accommodate their cultural and religious needs.

 Police and crime

 The NYPD's 73rd Precinct is located at 1470 East New York Avenue.
 NYCHA property in the area is patrolled separately by Police Service Area #2 (P.S.A.
 2).

 Brownsville has consistently been considered the murder capital of New York City, with the 73rd Precinct ranking 69th safest out of 69 city precincts for per-capita crime in 2009.
 That year, there were 3 murders per 10,000 residents (higher than in any other neighborhood in the city), making for 28 overall murders in Brownsville; in overall crime, the 73rd Precinct was the 66th safest out of 69 neighborhoods.
 In the 15 years between 1990 and 2005, reports of murder in Brownsville–Ocean Hill dropped 63 percent (to 22 murders in 2005); robberies 79 percent (to 597 in 2005); and felony assaults decreased 51 percent (to 562 in 2005).
 Crime rates in Brownsville had declined in the same manner that they had elsewhere in the city, but the declines were not as dramatic as in other areas of the city, with 72 people shot and 15 killed in Brownsville in 2013.
 With an incarceration rate of 1,698 per 100,000 residents, Brownsville's incarceration rate is three times the city's as a whole and higher than every other neighborhood's incarceration rate.
 At a non-fatal assault rate of 175 per 100,000 people, Brownsville also sees the most violent crimes per capita out of any neighborhood in the city.
 By contrast, Morrisania, a Bronx neighborhood that once had a crime rate as high as Brownsville's, saw its crime rate decline by 25 percent between 1998 and 2011, while Brownsville's crime rate stayed roughly even during the same time period.
+In 2025, the rate of violent crime in Brownsville, about 10 per 1,000 residents, was about double the rate for the entire city.